THE THRONE VERSE AND DIVINE PROTECTION/INTERVENTION

 With this thought in mind, he volunteered and was shipped off to Korea on short notice.
 There, too, he became a driver.

 As the war was going on, he had a dream one night in which the Prophet visited him in their soldiers’ tent.

-The next day, he was driving soldiers from his company back from the war zone, when he realized they had left a soldier behind.
+The next day, the day of the famous Kunu-ri siege (Nov.
+27, 1950), he was driving soldiers from his company back from the war zone, when he realized they had left a soldier behind.
 He disobeyed the express orders of his commander and left the vehicle, deciding to go back to the battlefield in search of the man.